-- 2. Student loans can be settled if they are not government backed, but they cannot be discharged in bankruptcy and they can garnish your wages 15% of your net pay without a court order.
+- Student loans can be settled if they are not government-backed, but they cannot be discharged in bankruptcy, and they can garnish your wages 15% of your net pay without a court order.

-- 4. Golden Financial Services does not clean up, fix, or repair credit, but once a settlement has been completed, you will no longer owe that debt and your credit report will reflect a zero balance for that account.
+- Golden Financial Services does not clean up, fix, or repair credit, but once a settlement has been completed, you will no longer owe that debt, and your credit report will reflect a zero balance for that account.
 Does debt negotiation affect your credit score?
-The debt negotiation program will have a negative effect on your credit while on the program since your creditors will not be paid on a monthly basis.
-However, your credit score can be rebuilt easier than if you were to have filed for bankruptcy.
+The debt negotiation program will have a negative effect on your credit while on the program since your creditors will not be paid every month.
+However, your credit score can be rebuilt easier than if you filed for bankruptcy.
 Learn more about how a debt settlement program can affect your credit score.

-- 5. Golden Financial Services cannot stop interest, late fees and penalties that may accrue on your accounts, but we will settle for the full amount listed by your creditor at the time of settlement.
-Your monthly payments in the debt negotiation program will not change based on the change in your balances from the creditors.
+- 5. Golden Financial Services cannot stop interest, late fees, and penalties that may accrue on your accounts during a debt negotiation program.
+Still, we will settle for the total amount listed by your creditor at the time of settlement.
+Your monthly payments in the debt negotiation program will not change based on your balances from the creditors.
 There are fees charged for the program, but they will be included in your monthly payment.

 - 6. You should be aware that any amount over $600 which is forgiven at the time of settlement may be taxable by the IRS.
-You may receive a 1099-C form from you creditor at the end of the year for the account that has been settled, ask your CPA or tax professional to review this.
-The IRS may also allow you to be able to exclude the tax as “income” if you are insolvent.
+You may receive a 1099-C form from your creditor at the end of the year for the account that has been settled; ask your CPA or tax professional to review this.
+The IRS may also allow you to exclude the tax as “income” if you are insolvent.

-- 7. Your creditors could take legal action while you are in the debt negotiation program.
-If this happens, it is important to send over any paperwork to Golden Financial Services immediately or the law firm that we set you up with so that the summons can be responded to, settled and resolved before the court date.
+- 7. Your creditors could take legal action while in the debt negotiation program.
+If this happens, it is essential to immediately send over any paperwork to Golden Financial Services or the law firm that we set you up with so that the summons can be responded to, settled and resolved before the court date.

-- 8. ***IF CLIENT HAS LINKED ACCOUNTS ENROLLED *** Some financial institutions and credit unions have what is called an offset-clause related to accounts.
+- 8. IF CLIENT HAS LINKED ACCOUNTS ENROLLED: Some financial institutions and credit unions have what is called an offset-clause related to accounts.
 The clause states that if you default on your credit account payment and have an active bank account with the same creditor, they can seize funds from you.
-It is suggested you close that account and open a new bank account.
+Therefore, it is suggested you close that account and open a new bank account.

 How a Debt Negotiation Program Works

-- You will get set up with a “special purpose savings account”.
-This is just a savings account that we monitor but you control, that is FDIC insured, where your funds are safe.
+- You will get set up with a “special purpose savings account.”
+This is just a savings account that the negotiators can monitor, but you control.
+This is an FDIC insured account, where your funds are safe.

-- You will accumulate funds in this account for settlement purposes by making a monthly deposit.
+- You will accumulate funds in this special savings account for settlement by making a monthly deposit.

-Golden Financial Services can help you with getting rid of your debt problems, and starting fresh!
+Golden Financial Services can help you get rid of your debt problems and start fresh!

-To set up a free debt negotiation consultation with Golden Financial Services or to learn more about our debt negotiation services call 1-866-376-9846.
+To set up a free debt negotiation consultation with Golden Financial Services or learn more about our debt negotiation services, call 1-866-376-9846.